 We ship everything directly out of our Santa Fe store twice a week on Mondays and Tuesdays via Fedex.
 Any orders received after Tuesday at noon will go out the following Monday.

-We will soon be launching a freeze dried line of products, which will significantly lighten our carbon footprint.
-In the meantime we do everything we can to whisk our food to you with the least impact on the earth.
-Because it is frozen, we encourage you to select 2-day Air, especially in the summer.
+For frozen products, we encourage you to select 2-day Air, especially in the summer.
 We cannot guarantee shipments that are sent via ground (please note that ground is only available in CO and NM for frozen goods).